MaorZ/es6-boilerplate/README.md

 A starting place for ES6 projects.

-This repo contains a starting structure for writing well testing ECMAScript 6 applications.
+This repo contains a starting structure for writing well tested ECMAScript 6 applications.

 ##Tools